Please visit our blog for more details

 The Beacon is a family home and business on the West Hill, with an eatery and a licensed bar, large, secluded gardens, and a sizeable allotment (fondly known as the Wilderness)… all just a short walk from Hastings Old Town.

-Aside from our main dining room and bar we have two private dining areas available for larger parties, please let us know if you’d like to book into one of them.
+Aside from our main dining room and bar we have our Log Cabin in the garden, available for eating parties up to 12 people.
+Please let us know if you’d like to book in.

 Check out our Blog for weekly updates on what’s going on at the Beacon and the menu this week!